OpenTermsArchive/contrib-versions/Twitpic/Terms of Service.md

   Twitter Terms of Service If you live in the United States **Effective: May 25, 2018**

+These Terms of Service (“Terms”) govern your access to and use of our services, including our various websites, SMS, APIs, email notifications, applications, buttons, widgets, ads, commerce services, and our other covered services  (https://support.twitter.com/articles/20172501) that link to these Terms (collectively, the “Services”), and any information, text, links, graphics, photos, audio, videos, or other materials or arrangements of materials uploaded, downloaded or appearing on the Services (collectively referred to as “Content”).
+By using the Services you agree to be bound by these Terms.

 *   1\.
 Who May Use the Services
 *   2\.
 Privacy
 *   3\.
 Content on the Services